e-gov/TARA-Doku/TechnicalSpecification.md

 "email_verified": false
 ```

 The `email` value is read from an extension of the user’s authentication certificate (from the RFC822 type Subject Alternative Name field).
-The e-mail address is only issued if the user is authenticated by an Estonian ID card.
+The e-mail address is only issued if the user is authenticated by an Estonian ID-card.
 The client application must take into consideration that the user may not have redirected their e-mail, i.e. an e-mail sent to this address may not reach the user.

 The `email_verified` is always `false`.
 It means that TARA does not verify or issue information on whether the user has redirected their eesti.ee e-mail address.
 (The respective functionality may be added in the future).